variablecolor/sdk/docs/android-readme.md

 # Variable SDK Demo
-This demo project shows basic usage of the VariableSDK framework (v3.2.2).
+This demo project shows basic usage of the VariableSDK framework (v12.0.0).

 The sdk is broken down into 2 major parts:

 ##### *Bluetooth Functionality*
-- Connecting via Bluetooth to a ColorInstrument (aka ColorMuse, Spectro 1, Spectro 1 Pro, Color Muse Pro, Color Muse Gen2 etc).
+- Connecting via Bluetooth to a ColorInstrument (e.g. ColorMuse, Spectro 1, Spectro 1 Pro, Color Muse Pro, Color Muse Gen2 etc).
 - Requesting color scans and calibration from a connected ColorInstrument
 - Using the ConnectionManager and ColorInstrument classes